AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 elaboration constraints using interfacing pragmas (``pragma Import``/``pragma Export``).
 Assuming that the IO handling code is self-contained and is already present in the closure of the project to analyze, the following example demonstrates how to handle this case.
+The sources can be found under the `share/examples/gnatcoverage/custom_rt/` directory of the GNATDAS distribution.

 First, move the IO handling code to an independent library project: